-• Surgical cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
+Surgical cricothyrotomy is a difficult and hazardous procedure that is to be used only in extraordinary circumstances as defined below.
 The reason for performing this procedure must be documented and submitted for review to the EMS Medical Director within 24 hours.
 Surgical cricothyrotomy is to be performed only by paramedics trained in this procedure.

-• An endotracheal tube introducer ("bougie") facilitates this procedure and has the advantage of additional confirmation of tube position and ease of endotracheal tube placement.
-If no bougie is available the procedure may be performed without a bougie by introducing endotracheal tube or tracheostomy tube directly into cricothyroid membrane.
+- An endotracheal tube introducer ("bougie") facilitates this procedure and has the advantage of additional confirmation of tube position and ease of endotracheal tube placement.
+If no bougie is available the procedure may be performed without a bougie by introducing endotracheal tube or tracheostomy tube directly into cricothyroid membrane. - If using a commercially available cricothyrotomy kit, perform cricothyrotomy according to manufacturer's instructions.